My Cousin Vinegar

 • Regulate blood pressure and metabolism

 Sounds like a wonder drug, no?
-Remember that I’m not a doctor; I just found some info online.
+Remember that I’m not a doctor; I just found some information online.
 But even if the above information turns out to not be completely true, the recipe below still tastes great!

 z 951